 Why is this medicine prescribed?

-Dabrafenib is used alone or in combination with trametinib (Mekinist) to treat certain types of melanoma (a type of skin cancer).
-It is also used in combination with trametinib to prevent the return of a certain type of melanoma after surgery.
-Dabrafenib is also used in combination with trametinib to treat certain types of non-small cell lung cancer (NSCLC) and thyroid cancer.
-It is also used in combination with trametinib to treat certain types of solid tumors in adults and children 6 years of age or older and to treat a certain type of glioma (a type of cancerous brain tumor) in children 1 year of age or older.
+Dabrafenib is used to treat certain types of melanoma (a type of skin cancer), lung cancer, thyroid cancer, glioma (a cancerous brain tumor), and certain other solid tumors.
 Dabrafenib is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps stop the spread of cancer cells.

 Are there other uses for this medicine?